MelanieLinares/portfolio-new/site/content/post/new-launching-stay-onlines-10-000-eu-product-website-with-improved-information-architecture-in-mind.md

   ### Overview:

   Stay Online is a manufacturer and distributor of a wide selection of power cords and cables for the data center, power infrastructure and industrial markets.

-  **The Problem:** <br/> Sales team members expressed difficulties handling customer satisfaction for international orders through the current website.

-  **The Plan:** <br/>  Create a EU-specific site that prioritizes content and global UX patterns in order to increase sales and meets international standards.

 In 2015 Stay Online made the transition from a U.S. business to an international one.
 The company opened a shipping and manufacturing location in the Czech Republic.
 U.S. sales associates had expressed difficulties handling customer satisfaction for international orders.

-The new warehouse would hopefully solve many of the issues concerning shipping costs and turnaround time.
-Stay Online wanted a dedicated website to funnel in EU-specific orders before planning a merged site in the future.
-This site would need to reduce the strain on Sales team members and increase international orders.
+  <span aria-hidden="true">🤔</span> **The Problem:** <br/> Sales team members expressed difficulties handling customer satisfaction for international orders through the current website.

+  <span aria-hidden="true">💡</span> **The Plan:** <br/>  Create a EU-specific site that prioritizes content and global UX patterns in order to increase sales and meets international standards.

 theme: blue
 typed_list:
   - type: fifty_fifty